LGS (band): Music

-The following year, in 2004, Swing was asked to record 2 songs for the Québec Carnaval, to be added to their compilation album.
-Shortly after, Swing went on tour in Eastern Europe, visiting such countries as Poland, Czech Republic, Slovakia, Hungary and Romania.
-Once they returned to Canada, they performed in Montreal for the Canada’s birthday in front of more than 150,000 spectators.
+The following year, in 2004, Swing was asked to record two songs for the Québec Carnaval, to be added to their compilation album.
+Shortly after, Swing went on tour in Eastern Europe, visiting Poland, the Czech Republic, Slovakia, Hungary and Romania.
+Once they returned to Canada, they performed in Montreal for Canada’s birthday in front of more than 150,000 spectators.
 Having more than 75 shows under their belts across the country, the end of the year finished with a nomination at the Gala de l'Association québécoise de l'industrie du disque, du spectacle et de la vidéo (ADISQ) in the category of Best Traditional Album.

-In 2005, Swing participated for a second time at the Québec Carnaval and started their international tour in South America.
+In 2005, Swing participated for a second time at the Québec Carnaval and started an international tour in South America.
 This tour took the band to Colombia, Ecuador and Panama.
 Swing also got a breakthrough in France during the Festival Les Déferlantes de Cap-Breton.
-This year, Swing also won 3 awards at the Gala de la chanson et de la musique franco-ontarienne.
+This year, Swing also won three awards at the Gala de la chanson et de la musique franco-ontarienne.

-The next year, in 2006, Swing continued their international success, and participated at the Festival de la francophonie in Douai as well as the Festival de la Virée francophone in Cherbourg, both located in France.
-This is when they started thinking about their 3rd album.

-In 2007, Swing is recognized with 2 more awards and took the year to create their 3rd album entitled: Tradarnac.
+In 2006, Swing continued their international success, and participated at the Festival de la francophonie in Douai as well as the Festival de la Virée francophone in Cherbourg, both located in France.
+This is when they started thinking about their third album.
+In 2007, Swing was recognized with two more awards and took the year to create their third album entitled: Tradarnac.
 In 2008, Swing received a nomination from the Canadian Folk Music Awards in the category of French Album of the Year.

-In 2009, Swing received another nomination, this time at the Juno’s for the Best French Album of the Year with Tradarnac.
+In 2009, Swing received a nomination at the Juno’s for the Best French Album of the Year with Tradarnac.

 In 2011, Michel Bénac continued working on Swing as well as working at Lafab Musique Record company, where he produced the albums himself.
 During the 2015 Pan American Games in Toronto, Swing performed at the closing ceremony.